-In Belgium, the acquisition of businesses is often structured through the acquisition of shares in a company or by an acquisition of assets or the entire business or a business division of a company.
+In Belgium, the acquisition of businesses is often structured through the acquisition of shares in a company, by an acquisition of assets or the entire business or a company's business division.

-Auction processes are common in Belgium, and are typically governed by bid process letters.
-Most auction processes comprise two phases: a phase for non-binding indicative bid letters, and a phase for binding offer letters.
+Auction processes are common in Belgium and are typically governed by bid process letters.
+Most auction processes comprise a phase for non-binding indicative bid letters and a phase for binding offer letters.

-Mergers and demergers are less common methods of acquisitions in M&A deals; however, they are frequently implemented in intra-group re-organizations.
-Demergers are often used in the preparation for a subsequent third-party sale.
+Mergers and demergers are less common methods of acquisitions in M&A deals; however, they are frequently implemented in intra-group reorganizations.
 The merger procedure results in the dissolution of the absorbed company, the automatic transfer to the absorbing company of all assets and liabilities of the absorbed company by operation of law (subject to a few limited exceptions), and (unless the absorbed company is a wholly-owned subsidiary of the absorbing company), the issuance of shares in the absorbing company to the shareholders of the absorbed company.

 There is no specific legislation governing M&A in Belgium.
-The Belgian Code of Companies and Associations provides for merger and demerger procedures and optional corporate procedures for the transfer of a business division or the entire business of a Belgian company.
+The Belgian Code of Companies and Associations provides for merger and demerger procedures and optional corporate procedures for the transfer of an "entire business" or a "branch of activity" of a Belgian company.
 There is separate legislation governing public offers.